10. Execution threads

 Environment.Exit(0);

-Running the new program yields the following results:
+Running the new program gives the following results:

-- Lines 1–5: The threads created by the Main function begin execution and are suspended for 1 second
+- lines 1-5: threads created by the Main begin execution and are interrupted for 1 second

-- Line 6: The [Main] thread regains the CPU and executes the instruction:
+- line 6: the [Main] thread recovers the processor and executes the instruction :

-This instruction stops all threads in the application, not just the Main thread.
+This instruction stops all threads and not just the Main.

-If the Main method wants to wait for the threads it created to finish executing, it can use the Join method of the Thread class:
+If the Main wants to wait for the threads it has created to finish executing, it can use the Join class Thread :

 public static void Main() {